Why the Arba Minim? (Part Two)

 T: Now we are going to play a game using the same questions.

-Divide class into teams.
+Divide the class into teams.
 Take out cards with 20 points, 30 points and 50 points written on it.
 Call up a student from one team to choose a card.
-Ask a 20, 30, or 50 point question (see points below), depending on the card chosen.
+Depending on the card chosen, ask a 20, 30, or 50-point question (see points below).

 Explain the rules, as follows.
 The representative students have to bang the table to answer first.
 The banger has 15 seconds to answer.
 If correct, his team collects points.
 If not, the opponent has 30 seconds to answer.
-If both are wrong, the question is passed for later on.
+If both are wrong, the question is passed on later.
 Then two more teams compete.
 The team with the most points at the end wins.

 Make sure each question has been asked at least once.